-- a sequence of two courses in one foreign language at level 101 or higher - any two courses designated "LCC" by the General Education Board - term abroad courses (including mini-terms) dealing with a cultural tradition outside the U.S.
+- a sequence of two courses in one foreign language at level 101 or higher - any two courses designated "LCC" by the General Education Board - term abroad courses (including mini-terms)

-4. Three (3) courses: one in quantitative and mathematical reasoning, one in natural and applied science with a lab, and one in science or engineering or the impact of science and technology on society.
+4. Three (3) courses: one in quantitative and mathematical reasoning, one in natural and applied science with a lab, and one in science or engineering, or the impact of science and technology on society.

-• one course in quantitative and mathematical reasoning.
-Includes courses in math or those offered in a number of departments, listed as "QMR."
-Note that Math 100 must be taken in a sequence with Math 101 to satisfy QMR.

-- one course in natural sciences, with lab, listed as "SCLB" - one course selected from the following categories: - a second science course, but need not have a lab - a course from engineering or computer science, to foster understanding of technology - a team-taught ID course (including at least one faculty from Division 3 - or 4), with significant science or engineering content, about the impact of science and/or technology on the human world, listed as "SET."
+- one course in quantitative and mathematical reasoning.
+Includes courses in mathematics and those offered in a number of other departments, identified as "QMR."
+Note that Math 100 must be taken in a sequence with Math 101 to satisfy QMR. - one course in natural sciences, with lab, listed as "SCLB" - one course selected from the following categories: - a second science course, with or without a lab - a course from engineering or computer science, with or without a lab - a team-taught ID course (including at least one faculty from Division 3 or 4), with significant science or engineering content, about the impact of science and/or technology on the human world, identified as "SET" (Science/Engineering/Technology).